Life Force (TV series): Production and broadcast

 Life Force was in production for more than three years during the latter part of the 1990s.
 Its budget was reportedly around $3.8 million.
 The series was made for ITV by independent production company Childsplay Productions, whose previous works had included 1993's Eye of the Storm.
 Similar to Eye of the Storm, it was devised by producer Peter Tabern as an environmentally-conscious children's drama series; however, Life Force would portray the aftermath of an ecological disaster with a science fiction slant and episodic format, instead of more fantasy-led elements making the issue an overarching threat throughout the former serial.

 All but two weeks of filming for Life Force took place between March and August 1999 in Horwich, Bolton.
 The area was chosen for its derelict atmosphere and factory, with numerous Grade II-listed stone mills surrounding it; a search was initially made in London, but according to Tabern, none of the locations could convey the intended on-screen geography.
 Employees of the Arcon Engineering factory, as well as their relatives, were subsequently offered smaller roles and used as extras in crowds.
 During a period in which water levels fell, sequences being filmed at Bolton reservoirs were instead briefly made at Loch Lomond, Scotland.

-Whilst in production, Life Force was first previewed and illustrated for a two page report in the September 1999 edition of Televisiual magazine.
+While in production, Life Force was first previewed and illustrated for a two-page report in the September 1999 edition of Televisual magazine.
 Further advance coverage was given by TV Zone.
 In the weeks leading up to its premiere, the series was promoted as part of new weekday schedules for the start of 2000.
 Lead actors Sarah Hollis and Pablo Duarte additionally appeared to be interviewed as studio guests during in-vision presentation links for CITV in December 1999.

-Beginning on January 10 2000, Life Force was first broadcast during Monday afternoons at 4:35pm, within the CITV children's programming strand on ITV1 in the United Kingdom.
-These airings were pulled after the fourth episode, and from February 13 onward the remainder of the series was only shown in a 9:50am Sunday morning slot where previous editions had been repeated.
+Beginning on 10 January 2000, Life Force was first broadcast during Monday afternoons at 4:35 pm, within the CITV children's programming strand on ITV1 in the United Kingdom.
+These airings were pulled after the fourth episode, and from 13 February onward the remainder of the series was only shown in a 9:50 am Sunday morning slot where previous editions had been repeated.
 Episodes were also reportedly given repeat airings during Tuesday afternoons on ITV2.

 In Australia, Life Force was acquired by ABC for ABC Kids.
 ITEL, at that time newly under United News & Media, was the programme's international distributor.